For bigger stories, plan the piece before you price it.

 Rough notes are fine.
 The point is to keep the important context visible before anyone starts promising timelines, finishes, or quantities that belong to a bigger plan.

-You should leave with a proof plan, not a polite maybe.
+You should leave with a clear plan, not a polite maybe.

 - Lane recommendation: A clear read on whether the project stays one custom set, becomes a batch run, or splits into phases.
 You leave knowing what the build actually is instead of sitting in a vague maybe.